203c3ed1/203c3ed1.github.io/content/work/How-to-Be-a-Great-Tech-Leader.md

 Most of the time, the team will look up to you for guidance in such scenario.
 The responsibility of a leader in this case is to simplify complexity, make trade-offs, and stand by decisions.
 I often use Structural Decision Making framework such as PrOACT to objectively benchmark the options, measure trade-offs, and guide the team toward progress rather than finding the “perfect answer”.

-Of course, there will be consequences and trade-offs when making decision under uncertainty.
-But you should stand by your decision, be accountable for it, and prepare mitigation strategy.
+Of course, there will be consequences and trade-offs when making decisions under uncertainty.
+But you should stand by your decisions, be accountable for it, and prepare mitigation strategy.
 After all, tech leaders embrace ambiguity and help others feel confident in moving forward.

 ## Creating Space for Others to Lead